Why It Works

 Slick shirataki noodles are perfect for cold noodle salads, where their slippery texture helps keep each strand separate while simultaneously picking up plenty of flavor from a sauce of Sichuan peppercorn and chili-infused oil, black vinegar, garlic, soy sauce, and peanuts.

-- 3 dried Thai chilies or 1 teaspoon chili flakes (more or less to taste)
+3 dried Thai chiles or 1 teaspoon chile flakes (more or less to taste)

 Transfer shirataki noodles to a colander or strainer.
 Rinse under cold running water for 30 seconds, then set over a bowl to drain while you make the sauce.

 Crush the dried chilies in a mortar and pestle or spice grinder until it has the texture of store-bought crushed red pepper flakes.
 Place in a heatproof container along with Sichuan peppercorns.
 Heat the oil in a small saucepan over medium-high heat until shimmering.
 Pour the hot oil over the chilies and Sichuan peppercorns (it should sizzle vigorously).
 Let stand 5 minutes while you prepare the rest of the sauce.